astroexe/astral/README.md

 # Astral

 > Welcome to the Official Github for the cheat!
-> Please understand this cheat os licened under the Apache Licence.
+> Please understand this cheat is licened under the Apache Licence.
 So, NO Code SHOULD be stolen and used as their own.

 ______________________________________